How to Get Cast on ‘House of the Dragon’

 • Gavin Spokes and Lord Lyonel Strong

 Kate Rhodes James is the CD for the series.
-Primarily based in the U.K., James has put together the ensembles of hit shows like “Bodyguard,” “Sherlock,” and “Raised by Wolves,” as well as films including “House of Gucci” and “The Last Duel.”
-James told Backstage that, at the beginning of her CD career, she “just said yes to everything” in an effort to expand her knowledge and network.
-But in recent years, she has been able to focus more on what she likes to do—and that means looking beyond the usual pool of actors.
+Primarily based in the U.K., James has put together the ensembles of hit shows like “Bodyguard,” “Sherlock,” and “Raised by Wolves,” as well as films like “House of Gucci” and “The Last Duel.”

 How does the casting process work for “House of the Dragon”?

-In an interview with ABC’s “Good Morning America,” Olivia Cooke (Alicent Hightower) noted that the audition process was “extensive.”
+In an interview with “Good Morning America,” Cooke said that auditions for “House of the Dragon” were “extensive.”
 She continued, “I don’t know how many auditions I did; I did loads.
 Then I was put on hold for six weeks and then sworn to secrecy, and then found out I had it, and then sworn to secrecy before the press release came out.
 I had best friends of mine being like, ‘What?
 Why didn’t you tell us?’
 I was so scared that someone was going to come and abduct me and make me disappear.”

-Where can you find “House of the Dragon” casting calls and auditions?
+Where can I find “House of the Dragon” casting calls and auditions?

-What are the best audition tips for landing a role on “House of the Dragon”?
+What are the best tips for landing a role on “House of the Dragon”?

-• Don’t act like you are irreplaceable.
-Although some roles are smaller, James believes that actors should consider the overall project and what they can bring to the table.
+• Do remember that every role is important to the bigger picture: Although some parts are smaller, James encourages actors to consider what they can bring to the project as a whole, regardless of their place in it.
 “When you read it objectively and you realize it’s a good piece and [think about] what you can contribute to that, it’ll be worthwhile.
 Because we’re all replaceable, including myself, so it’s the question of working or not working.”

-• Do bring your authentic self to the audition.
+• Do bring your authentic self to your audition.
 “I love actors that know who they are.
 They have an inner voice, and they’re not trying to please me.
 They bring what they want to bring in the room.
-Those are the sort of people I can bring in time and time again, and then they start to get the gigs, and it all snowballs from there,” she said.
+Those are the sort of people I can bring in time and time again, and then they start to get the gigs, and it all snowballs from there.”

 Check out Backstage’s TV audition listings!